FabioPINO/science-docs/index.md

 # POD and DMD decomposition of numerical and experimental data

-Using two data decomposition methods: **Proper Orthogonal Decomposition** and **Dynamic Mode Decomposition**, as well as concepts from linear algebra and dynamical systems within Matlab scripts, I searched for low-rank structures in the pulsating Poiseuille flow and in the velocity field of the flow behind a cylinder.
+Using two data decomposition methods: Proper Orthogonal Decomposition (POD) and Dynamic Mode Decomposition (DMD), as well as concepts from linear algebra and dynamical systems within Matlab scripts, I searched for low-rank structures in the pulsating Poiseuille flow and in the velocity field of the flow behind a cylinder.

 <sup>This work has been produced as part of the Short Training Programme at the von Karman Institute for Fluid Dynamics, under supervision of Professor Miguel A. Mendez.</sup>